 origin https://github.com/YOUR-USER-NAME/oi-docs.git (fetch) origin https://github.com/YOUR-USER-NAME/oi-docs.git (push) upstream https://github.com/OpenIndiana/oi-docs.git (fetch) upstream https://github.com/OpenIndiana/oi-docs.git (push)

 Sync and merge changes from the upstream repository

 Periodically you will want to rebase your local copy by bringing in changes from the upstream repository.
-In plain English, this means the upstream repository is added so you can periodically pull down changes from the upstream master repository and merge them into your local clone.
+In plain English, this means the upstream repository is locally registered so you can periodically pull down changes from the upstream master repository and merge them into your local clone.
 This way your local clone remains in synchronization with the master upstream repository.
 It is always a good idea to perform a pull from the upstream master repository prior to making changes to your local clone (working copy).

 git pull upstream master